Tom Byron: Acting

 He has changed his image several times throughout his career, frequently portraying a clean-shaven, adolescent virgin in his early years in porn.
-His late 1980s long-haired hard rock persona was no pretense, as Byron was at that time moonlighting as a struggling hard rock musician in Hollywood with hopes of a legitimate career in music.
 In 1986, he released a music video for his song "Cat Alley".
 By the early 1990s, Byron again changed his persona and appearance to that of a clean-cut "businessman" type.

-Near the end of his career, Byron also acted under the “dirty old man” persona.

-Byron says Jamie Summers was his all-time favorite co-star, citing her "amazing pussy".
-He lists Jada Stevens and Gia Derza as his favorite current performers, though he retired before he had an opportunity to work with either of them.
+In a 2020 interview, Byron said Jamie Summers was his all-time favorite co-star, citing her "amazing pussy".
+He named Jada Stevens and Gia Derza as his favorite then-current performers, though he retired before he had an opportunity to work with either of them.

 In August 2003, Byron announced his retirement from performing to focus on his directing career.
-However, in the fall of 2006, after just three years, he returned to performing in numerous scenes, most notably his House of Ass series for his own company, Evolution Erotica.
+However, in 2006 he returned to performing in some scenes.

-In February 2007, he founded Tom Byron Pictures.
-In December 2012, he announced that he was no longer part of this first company, and was forming a second, Tom Byron Company.

 Post-retirement

 Byron currently resides in upstate New York.
 He says that a return to performing in porn is extremely unlikely, as age has caught up with him and he currently has problems maintaining an erection.
 "What am I...
 59 now?
 I'm done!
 It's all over with," he said.

 In 2020, Byron revealed that he is busy writing his autobiography with the help of author Mike Sager, whose work inspired the award-winning 1997 motion picture Boogie Nights.
 Byron has said there is already interest in turning his story into a major motion picture.